GustavoFoss/Task-Manager/README.md

           status ENUM('PENDING', 'IN_PROGRESS', 'COMPLETED') NOT NULL,
           creation_date DATETIME NOT NULL
       );

+      at the app settings insert you user and password for mysql

 3 - run the backend that is the spring application at port 8080